Secodis/TSS-WEB/Material/SAFECode_SSDLC_Mapping.md

 Should be covered within a seperate vulnerability management standard / process.

-Should be covered within a seperate vulnerability management standard / process.

 ### Monitor and Manage Third-party Component Vulnerabilities

 Covered in [{{site.TITLE_SSDLC_SECDEV_3RDPARTY}}]({{site.URL_SSDLC_SECDEV_3RDPARTY}}).